-Best for the nervous system, especially for aging, ill and uneasy pets, oats for dogs are a versatile natural product.
+- Best for the nervous system, especially for aging, ill and uneasy pets, oats are a versatile natural product.
 The post-flowering tops, found in the milk stage and known as oat straw, are the most used pieces of the plant.

-- Thanks to large amounts of protein, including gluten, and vitamins and minerals, oat for dogs can help bring balance to the nervous system.
+- Thanks to large amounts of protein, vitamins and minerals, including oats into your dog’s diet may help bring balance to the nervous system.
 This is due to the complement of sterol, flavonoid and alkaloid components that coincide to reinforce the nervous system and provide stability.
 There are variables, though, and you may have to see how your animal reacts to the presence of oat straw.

 - For some animals with depressive disorders or general exhaustion, oat tea is a nice choice.
 This has been known to improve nerve transmission, making it helpful for epileptic dogs along with those suffering palsy and twitching.
 Oat is also good for dogs recovering from anesthesia or sedation, as it helps strength nerve function.
 This oat tonic for dogs provides essential nutrition for recuperating pets.
 See dosage below.